iogega/adventure_works_cycles/README.md

 Objective: Design and deliver an end to end business intelligence solution from scratch!

 Files provided: raw csv files containing information about transactions, returns, products, customers and territories.

+Note that the final PowerBi dashboard is named AdventureWorks_Report.